ritchie-xl/Python-Notes/README.md

-Welcome to the realster wiki!
+Welcome to the Python-Notes wiki!

+Here are some python programming notes I made when dealing with some interesting situations in programming.

+Enjoy!

 #### Email
 1. Package: smtplib